-Winter school wrap-up: students launch community repair initiative
+Winter school students launch community repair initiative

 Our 2023 winter residential school came to an end last week, after approximately 30 students – mostly from UNSW Sydney, one of our founding partner universities – collaborated on a project over a three-week period.